Shaza-Safi/Ontario_Sunshine_List/README.md

 | Machine Learning code and output | [Link to ML model](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Machine_Learning_Model_Gender_Prediction.ipynb) |

 ### Changes from Seg2 submission to Seg3 submission
+* hosting Tableau Dashboard on AWS
+* changes to Machine Learning Mode????

+ *insert comments on changes from 2 to 3 submission*

 ## **Technologies & Tools Used:**